singhsanket143/Git-Tutorial/README.md

 20. `git add <file1> <file2> <file3>`: this command will add multiple file changes together in the staging area

-21. `git add .`: this command will add all files from working repo to staging area
+21. `git add .`: this command will add all files from working repo to staging area.